anetabarloga/dotnet-reactivities/README.md

 ## Technology Stack

 - Backend
     - C# .NET 6.0
     - SignalR is used for real-time connection for the chat hub feature
 - Frontend
     - React with npm & nodeJS
     - Axios client for http requests
     - MobX is used for state management client-side
     - Formik and Yup are used for forms and input validation client-side
     - Semantic UI is used for out-of-the-box CSS styling
-    - Deployment
+- Deployment & source control
     - Heroku
     - PostgresQL (migrated from SQLite)
     - Github

 ## Future content

 - Interface redesign
 - Password reset
 - Private messaging feature
 - Expand user profile features: interest tags, location, age
 - design for mobile
 - add google maps markers and sorting events by 'nearby' and geolocation

 ## Bug Reports

 - image uploads size restriction
 - password complexity too steep
 - permissions issue: logging in as different user after logout does not refresh the feed content.
 Content must be manually refreshed using Ctlr + R on Windows or Cmd + R on MacOS

 ## FAQ